GoogleCloudPlatform/cloud-image-tests/README.md

     -parallel_count int
     	tests to run at one time
     -parallel_stagger string
-    	parseable time.Duration to stagger each parallel test (default "60s") -set_exit_status
+    	parsable time.Duration to stagger each parallel test (default "60s") -set_exit_status
     	Exit with non-zero exit code if test suites are failing (default true) -timeout string
-    	timeout for each step in the test workflow (default "15m") -print
+    	timeout for each step in the test workflow (default "20m") -print
     	instead of running, print out the parsed test workflows and exit -validate